Grynvault/neuroevolution-car-ordinals/readme2.md

 - 🏎️ **Experiment with different track types**, including traditional racing tracks and maze-like obstacle courses.
 - 🏆 **Introduce racing competitions**, where users can race their trained car ordinals against others.
 Cars will be ranked based on performance, with higher-ranked cars demonstrating better AI evolution and increased ordinal value.

-💡 **Let us know what you think!** We invite feedback and ideas from the community to shape Phase 2.
-Your insights and suggestions will help drive the next stage of AI inscription evolution!

 ## Community Involvement

-We highly highly welcome **the Ordinals community** to get involved in shaping the future of AI inscription and gamified AI evolution!
+We welcome **the Ordinals community** to get involved in shaping the future of AI inscription and gamified AI evolution!
 Whether by training models, contributing ideas, or sharing insights, **your participation can help drive innovation**.

 ## Conclusion